-See the section below entitled "- Collateralization of Our Loans to Our Initial Businesses" for a description of the collateral securing our loans to our initial businesses.
+See the section below entitled "- Collateralization of Loans to Our Initial Businesses" for a description of the collateral securing the loans to our initial businesses.

-In conjunction with the closing of this offering, we will lend approximately \$14.7 million to Silvue and acquire common and preferred equity securities of Silvue, representing approximately 73.0% interest in Silvue's equity capital, after giving effect to the conversion of preferred stock of Silvue to be acquired by us, for approximately \$23.1 million.
-The Company is purchasing approximately \$21.9 million of such equity from Compass Silvue Partners, L.P., a subsidiary of CGI, which we refer to as Compass Silvue Partners, approximately \$0.4 million from individuals affiliated with the manager and approximately \$0.8 million from unaffiliated minority investors.
+In conjunction with the closing of this offering, the company will acquire common and preferred equity securities of Silvue, representing approximately 73.0% interest in Silvue's equity capital, after giving effect to the conversion of preferred stock of Silvue to be acquired by the company, for approximately \$23.1 million.
+In addition, in connection with such acquisition and concurrently with the closing of the offering, the company will lend approximately \$14.7 million to Silvue.
+The company is purchasing approximately \$21.9 million of such equity from Compass Silvue Partners, L.P., a subsidiary of CGI, which we refer to as Compass Silvue Partners, approximately \$0.4 million of such equity from individuals affiliated with the manager and approximately \$0.8 million of such equity from unaffiliated minority investors.

-We will acquire from Compass Silvue Partners 1,716 shares of Silvue's Series A common stock, 4,901.4 shares of Silvue's Series B common stock and 21,521.85 shares of Silvue's Series A convertible preferred stock.
-In addition, we will acquire 1,465.72 shares of Silvue's Series A common stock, 98.6 shares of Silvue's Series B common stock and 552.42 shares of Silvue's Series A convertible preferred stock from an entity owned by employees of our manager, a retiring manager of Silvue and certain individuals affiliated with an investment banking firm.
-Such shares of common stock to be acquired by us will represent, on both a primary and fully diluted basis, approximately 43.0% of the then issued and outstanding shares, approximately 73.0% of the issued and outstanding shares, after giving effect to the conversion of preferred stock of Silvue to be acquired by us, and approximately 87.0% of the voting power of all series of stock of Silvue, after giving effect to the conversion of preferred stock of Silvue to be acquired by us.
-Our ownership interest may be diluted by future options, if any, granted at the discretion of the Silvue board of directors.
+The company will acquire from Compass Silvue Partners 1,716 shares of Silvue's Series A common stock, 4,901.4 shares of Silvue's Series B common stock and 21,521.85 shares of Silvue's Series A convertible preferred stock.
+In addition, the company will acquire 1,465.72 shares of Silvue's Series A common stock, 98.6 shares of Silvue's Series B common stock and 552.42 shares of Silvue's Series A convertible preferred stock from an entity owned by employees of our manager, a retiring manager of Silvue and certain individuals affiliated with an investment banking firm.
+Such shares of common stock to be acquired by the company will represent, on both a primary basis and a fully diluted basis, approximately 43.0% of the then issued and outstanding shares, approximately 73.0% of the issued and outstanding shares after giving effect to the conversion of preferred stock of Silvue to be acquired by the company, and approximately 87.0% of the voting power of all series of stock of Silvue after giving effect to the conversion of preferred stock of Silvue to be acquired by the company.
+The company's ownership interest may be diluted by future options, if any, granted at the discretion of the Silvue board of directors.

-As of November 25, 2005, Silvue's issued and outstanding capital consisted of:
+As of January 20, 2006, Silvue's issued and outstanding capital consisted of:

-- 14,036.72 shares of Series A common stock, all of which were held by members of Silvue's management team and other investors in Silvue; - 5,000 shares of Series B common stock, 4,901.4 of which were held by Compass Silvue Partners and the remainder of which were held by certain other investors in Silvue; - 22,432.23 shares of Series A convertible preferred stock, 21,521.85 of which were held by CGI's subsidiary and the remainder of which were held by certain other investors in Silvue; and - 4,500 shares of Series B redeemable preferred stock, all of which were held by members of Silvue's management team.
+- 14,036.72 shares of Series A common stock, all of which were held by members of Silvue's management team and other stockholders of Silvue; - 5,000 shares of Series B common stock, 4,901.4 of which were held by Compass Silvue Partners and the remainder of which were held by certain other stockholders of Silvue; - 22,432.23 shares of Series A convertible preferred stock, 21,521.85 of which were held by CGI's subsidiary and the remainder of which were held by certain stockholders of Silvue; and - 4,500 shares of Series B redeemable preferred stock, all of which were held by members of Silvue's management team.

 Prior to the closing of this offering, Compass Silvue Partners will acquire 1,716 shares of Silvue's Series A common stock from a retiring Silvue manager.
-In addition, as of November 25, 2005, certain members of the management team, employees and directors of Silvue held options to purchase 1,581 additional shares of Series A common stock of Silvue, all of which were unvested.
+In addition, as of January 20, 2006, certain members of the management team, employees and directors of Silvue held options to purchase 1,581 additional shares of Series A common stock of Silvue, all of which were unvested.